phobi4n/Huen/README.md

 # Huen
-Huen creates a Plasma palette based on your current wallpaper.
-It has two modes of operation; automatic - generates palette by itself, good for running from a launcher on the panel; manual - displays a control panel for you to choose between three sampling methods.
+Huen creates a Plasma theme coloured to match your current wallpaper.

 ## Installation
 Huen requires the development packages of Qt 5 and ImageMagick 6.